BrevinCronk98/Marios-Pizza-Parlor/README.md

 #### By Brevin Cronk

 ## Description
 On this website you are able to order a pizza.
 Depending on the size and toppings on your pizza the price will vary.
+Your pizzas will be stored in a list and you will see them appear as you add more pizzas to it.
+At the end it will give the user the option to do in-store pickup, or do delivery.
+If the user chooses to do delivery they will be prompted to enter their name and their address.

 ## Setup/Installation Requirements
  You can clone my repository and open the website for yourself or you can go to my GH-pages: https://brevincronk98.github.io/Marios-Pizza-Parlor/.